tonyt243/Jewelry-Store/README.md

 ##  How to Run
 - If you haven’t already, clone the project using Git: git clone https://github.com/tonyt243/Jewelry-Store
 - Locate the index.html file in the project directory and double click to see the project
+- Website also currently deploy using Vercel: jewelry-store-puce.vercel.app